 Failing to file two copies of all campaign material with the Commission, or in the event that an actual copy cannot be submitted, one picture of each campaign material, within 48 hours of dissemination.
 The intent of the requirement to turn in copies of campaign material is to make sure that in the event of a case, there will be a record of all relevant literature.

-Not appropriately arching sandwich boards, picket signs, or other displays to the ground using University Grounds guidelines.
+Not appropriately arching sandwich boards, picket signs, or other displays to the ground using BC posting guidelines.

 Attaching or leaning sandwich boards, picket signs, or other displays against campus vertical features including but not limited to buildings, doors, fountains, posts and fences, waste receptacles, and trees.